-NOTE: Dense smoke will override HushTM and sound a continuous alarm.
+NOTE: Dense smoke will override Hush[TM] and sound a continuous alarm.
 If no fire is present, check to see if one of the reasons listed in "Locations to avoid" may have caused the alarm.
 If a fire is discovered, get out and call the fire department or 911.

-This alarm is designed to minimize nuisance alarms.
 Cigarette smoke will not normally cause the unit to alarm, unless the smoke is blown directly into the alarm.
 Combustion particles from cooking may set off the alarm if it is located too close to a cooking appliance.
 Large quantities of combustible particles are generated from spills or when broiling.
 Using the fan on a range hood which vents to the outside (non-recirculating type) will also help prevent nuisance alarms from occurring by removing these combustible products from the kitchen.